Your LLM Agent's Tool Calls Are Uncompensated Transactions

 “I can write this in 50 lines”

 Auditability.
-An ad hoc try/catch block doesn't produce a queryable record of what was compensated, what wasn't, and why.
-When compliance asks “what happened to the charge on account X at 3:47pm on Tuesday,” you need an answer better than grep-ing CloudWatch logs.
-Unwind writes every tool call and compensation outcome to an append-only event store — SQLite locally, pluggable for production — with structured fields you can query directly.
+An ad hoc try/catch gives you console logs.
+Then compliance asks what happened to the charge on account X at 3:47pm on Tuesday, and you don't want the answer to involve a log search.
+Unwind writes every call and every rollback outcome to an append-only event store with structured fields you can query.

 How it fits your stack